 Collector's Editions can be nice, however, especially if they come with cloth maps and lovely art books, but the culture of pricey pre-orders is as dodgy as ever.
 Pre-orders are great for publishers: they get early sales data and circumvent reviews.
 For customers, they're a gamble.
 I'd almost always recommend saving your money and waiting for recommendations from friends and reviewers you trust before paying full price.
 Failing that, a Steam sale is never far away.

-for a Minecraft-Oculus project after hearing about the deal, tweeting that Facebook “creeps him out” and writing a blog post that questions his $10,000 Kickstarter pledge.
-Then Cliff Bleszinski, formerly of Epic Games and current Oculus investor, weighed in on the potential benefits that Facebook can bring for the impending release of the Rift, and took a moment to call Notch a
+Cory Banks: The Facebook/Oculus news just seems to bring out the worst in everyone.
+Markus 'Notch' Persson canceled plans for a Minecraft-Oculus project after hearing about the deal, tweeting that Facebook “creeps him out” and writing a blog post that questions his $10,000 Kickstarter pledge.
+Then Cliff Bleszinski, formerly of Epic Games and current Oculus investor, weighed in on the potential benefits that Facebook can bring for the impending release of the Rift, and took a moment to call Notch a “pouty kid.”

 I get it: everyone has an opinion on the surprising news of the acquisition.
 But the name-calling and fingerpointing is, frankly, a bit too far.
 You don't have to be happy about Facebook and Oculus joining forces, but you can show your displeasure in a more civil manner.
 Notch, Cliff, I respect you both, but leaders in this industry need to conduct themselves at a higher level than a Reddit commenter.
 When the mainstream looks for stereotypes to apply to our beloved hobby, this level of immaturity is what stands out.
 Let's grow up a little bit.